ywwbill/API-LORELEI/README.md

 # <h1 id="top">API for LORELEI</h1>

-LORELEI API source code repository and usage documentation.
+This repository holds LORELEI API source code.
+The documentation is for using the API, not the technical details in source code.
 Feel free to email <wwyang@cs.umd.edu> with any questions.

 * [Input File Format](#input)
 * [Output File Format](#output)